szermatt/visual-replace/README.md

 continue where you left off next time by going up in the history, with `C-p`.

-While `visual-replace` is active, it scrolls the window to keep at least one example of matches visible.
+After typing a few characters of the string to match `visual-replace` enters preview mode, and highlights the matches.
+It also scrolls the window to keep at least one example of matches visible.
 You can also press up and down to go through the matches. (`C-p` and `C-n` remain available to navigate through history.)

 ## COMPARISON